grantcarthew/start-prototype/docs/cli/start-config-task.md

 **No tasks configured:**

 ```
-No tasks configured in global config.
+No tasks configured.

-Use 'start config task new global' to create a task.
+Use 'start config task new' to create a task.
-View asset tasks: start config task list merged
+View asset tasks: start config task list
 ```

 Exit code: 1